L-Acoustics/wireshark-mvu/doc/dissector-specifications.md

 # Dissector Specifications

+This document describes:

-This document lists the packets that the dissector analyzes, the protocol fields it
+- the list of MVU packets that the dissector should analyze,
+- the fields added to the protocol dissector,
+- the rules applied to display logic and errors detection.

 1. [Any MVU packet](#any-mvu-packet)
 1. [Any MVU command](#any-mvu-command)